 Layered necklaces are generally worn at different lengths, from choker to opera or longer.
 Generally choose an odd number of necklaces (3 or 5 will be great) with different or adjustable lengths, but sometimes just 2 necklaces will work well too.
 Wear necklaces which have some contrast between them in terms of shapes, colours or texture.
 Alternatively choose a standout focal piece and the others will be more subtle.
 Check out our necklace extenders in silver and gold to help make the most of your necklaces in this way.

 For rings you can wear an array of stacking rings to layer them.
 Consider choosing one colour of metal but varying the styles and textures.
 Alternatively pick different metal colours but with a similar style.
 Or go all out and mix and match an array of different metal colours, gemstones, textures and sizes (including adding one or more cocktail rings).
+Wearing an odd number of rings on one hand and an even number on the other is a fun thing to do.

 Wearing a suite of different jewellery